 As one of the finest examples of a Glacio-Karst landscape in the world, Burren National Park is a paradise for photographers.
 Under conditions of constantly shifting light, the white rock landscape provides limitless photographic opportunities.
 Low sun angles at sunrise and sunset can add brilliant colour to the limestone rocks, so make sure you time your photo trip accordingly.

 As the landscape here changes all year round, from multicoloured floral carpets in late Spring to verdant grass for the cattle to graze in late Autumn,

 Use a good weather app and visit your chosen photo spots when the weather suits the location.
 Don’t be intimidated by the changing Irish weather as dark clouds and low-lying mist can often produce a dramatic setting.
-The most ravishing light known as ‘golden hour’ often comes alive during early-mornings and late in the evenings.
+The most ravishing light known as the ‘golden hour’ often comes alive in the early mornings and late in the evenings.